Famdirksen/Laravel-UTM-URLs/README.md

 Add the `\Famdirksen\LaravelUTMUrls\Middleware\SetUTMUrls::class` to your `app/Http/Kernel.php`.
 Thisway all the url's on your site will have the UTM attributes from the config file (`utm-urls.php`) added.

+You can publish the config file with:

+`php artisan vendor:publish --provider="Famdirksen\LaravelUTMUrls\LaravelUTMUrlsServiceProvider"`

 ## Testing

 ``` bash